List of ethnic enclaves in North American cities: Native Americans

 The highest concentration of urban Indians in the United States is believed to be in Anchorage, Alaska where over 10 percent of the population identify themselves in the census as having some Native ancestry, with 7.3 percent identifying that as their only ancestry.
 In the mainland USA, Indian Alley in downtown Los Angeles, California, may be the most dense Native American population of any major city.

 The second highest concentration of urban Indians in the U.S. is Albuquerque, New Mexico where at least 5 percent of the population belong to recognized Native American tribes such as the Navajo, Apache and Pueblo (Keresan, Tiwa, Tewa, Towa, Zuni).
 Southeast Albuquerque has the largest Native American community in the city but Native communities can also be found on the Westside and Rio Rancho.
 Albuquerque also has a Cherokee diaspora community known as the Cherokee Southwest Township.
 A much larger percentage of the population possess some Native ancestry but identity as Hispanos, Mestizos or Genizaros.
 This population lives all over the Albuquerque metro area but is concentrated in the South Valley and Bernalillo.

 Winnipeg, Manitoba has the largest indigenous population of any major city in Canada both in terms of percentage (12.2 percent) and total number.
-Other Canadian cities with significant First Nations populations include Prince George, British Columbia and Saskatoon, Sasketchewan.
+Other Canadian cities with significant First Nations populations include Prince George, British Columbia and Saskatoon, Saskatchewan.